Contents

 – High-performance servers (good CPU, RAM)

-– Setting up the same PHP version as the original server.
+– Setting up the original server’s PHP version.

-– Installing MySQL and any necessary database software.
+– Installing MySQL or any other relevant database software.

 Migration Methods for WooCommerce

-– Make sure to upload files to the root directory of your new hosting environment.
+– Try to upload them into the root directory of your new hosting environment.

-– Access phpMyAdmin on your new server, create a new database, and import the `.sql` file exported earlier.
+– On your new server open phpMyAdmin, create a new database, and import the recently exported `.sql` file.

 Using a Migration Plugin (Recommended)

-1. Choose a Plugin: Options like All-in-One WP Migration, WP Migrate DB, and Duplicator are popular for WooCommerce migration.
+1. Pick a Plugin: Options like All-in-One WP Migration, WP Migrate DB, and Duplicator are some commonly used options for WooCommerce migration.

 2. Install and Set Up the Plugin: